Kishou-Arima/NCA_MNIST/README.md

 # Neural Cellular Automata for Digit Generation

 This repository contains an implementation of an advanced Neural Cellular Automata (NCA) model developed using PyTorch for the purpose of generating handwritten digit images from the MNIST dataset.
 The model integrates digit-specific embeddings that significantly enhance digit-awareness and improve the quality of image reconstruction.
+This project was a part of my assignment

 ## Overview